GabeScott/standard-works-vault/General Conference/1998 October - The Priesthood Quorum.md

 # The Priesthood Quorum

-*By D. Todd Christofferson - Of the Presidency of the Seventy*
+By Elder D. Todd Christofferson - *Of the Presidency of the Seventy*

 *Given in the October session of the 1998 General Conference*

+>*Resolve now to do all within your power to make of your priesthood quorum one worthy of the name and one faithful to its mission.*

 [Link](https://www.churchofjesuschrist.org/study/general-conference/1998/10/the-priesthood-quorum?lang=eng)

 In 1918 Brother George Goates was a farmer who raised sugar beets in Lehi, Utah.
 Winter came early that year and froze much of his beet crop in the ground.
 For George and his young son Francis, the harvest was slow and difficult.
 Meanwhile, an influenza epidemic was raging.
 The dreaded disease claimed the lives of George’s son Charles and three of Charles’s small children—two little girls and a boy.
 In the course of only six days, a grieving George Goates made three separate trips to Ogden, Utah, to bring the bodies home for burial.
 At the end of this terrible interlude, George and Francis hitched up their wagon and headed back to the beet field.

-“[On the way] they passed wagon after wagon-load of beets being hauled to the factory and driven by neighborhood farmers.
+“\[On the way\] they passed wagon after wagon-load of beets being hauled to the factory and driven by neighborhood farmers.
 As they passed by, each driver would wave a greeting: ‘Hi ya, Uncle George,’ ‘Sure sorry, George,’ ‘Tough break, George,’ ‘You’ve got a lot of friends, George.’

-“On the last wagon was ... freckled-faced Jasper Rolfe.
-He waved a cheery greeting and called out: ‘That’s all of ‘em, Uncle George.’
+“On the last wagon was … freckled-faced Jasper Rolfe.
+He waved a cheery greeting and called out: ‘That’s all of ’em, Uncle George.’

-“[Brother Goates] turned to Francis and said: ‘I wish it was all of ours.’
+“\[Brother Goates\] turned to Francis and said: ‘I wish it was all of ours.’

-“When they arrived at the farm gate, Francis jumped down off the big red beet wagon and opened the gate as [his father] drove onto the field.
-[George] pulled up, stopped the team, ... and scanned the field. ...
-There wasn’t a sugar beet on the whole field.
-Then it dawned upon him what Jasper Rolfe meant when he called out: ‘That’s all of ‘em, Uncle George!’
+“When they arrived at the farm gate, Francis jumped down off the big red beet wagon and opened the gate as \[his father\] drove onto the field. \[George\] pulled up, stopped the team, … and scanned the field. … There wasn’t a sugar beet on the whole field.
+Then it dawned upon him what Jasper Rolfe meant when he called out: ‘That’s all of ’em, Uncle George!’

-“[George] got down off the wagon, picked up a handful of the rich, brown soil he loved so much, and then ... a beet top, and he looked for a moment at these symbols of his labor, as if he couldn’t believe his eyes.
+“\[George\] got down off the wagon, picked up a handful of the rich, brown soil he loved so much, and then … a beet top, and he looked for a moment at these symbols of his labor, as if he couldn’t believe his eyes.

-“Then [he] sat down on a pile of beet tops—this man who brought four of his loved ones home for burial in the course of only six days; made caskets, dug graves, and even helped with the burial clothing—this amazing man who never faltered, nor flinched, nor wavered throughout this agonizing ordeal—sat down on a pile of beet tops and sobbed like a little child.
+“Then \[he\] sat down on a pile of beet tops—this man who brought four of his loved ones home for burial in the course of only six days; made caskets, dug graves, and even helped with the burial clothing—this amazing man who never faltered, nor flinched, nor wavered throughout this agonizing ordeal—sat down on a pile of beet tops and sobbed like a little child.

-“Then he arose, wiped his eyes, ... looked up at the sky, and said: ‘Thanks, Father, for the elders of our ward.’”1
+“Then he arose, wiped his eyes, … looked up at the sky, and said: ‘Thanks, Father, for the elders of our ward.’”[^1]

 It is of such elders that I wish to speak this evening.
 I wish to speak of brothers in the priesthood.
 I wish to speak of the priesthood quorum.

-President Boyd K. Packer has explained that “in ancient days when a man was appointed to a select body, his commission, always written in Latin, outlined the responsibility of the organization, defined who should be members, and then invariably contained the words: quorum vos unum meaning, ‘of whom we will that you be one.’”2
+President Boyd K. Packer has explained that “in ancient days when a man was appointed to a select body, his commission, always written in Latin, outlined the responsibility of the organization, defined who should be members, and then invariably contained the words: *quorum vos unum* meaning, ‘of whom we will that you be one.’”[^2]

 “In the dispensation of the fulness of times, the Lord instructed that the priesthood should be organized into quorums, meaning selected assemblies of brethren given authority that His business might be transacted and His work proceed.

-“A quorum is a brotherhood. ...
-[Membership in a quorum] becomes a right of one ordained to an office in the priesthood.”3
+“A quorum is a brotherhood. … \[Membership in a quorum\] becomes a right of one ordained to an office in the priesthood.”[^3]

-The scriptures establish the quorums of priesthood and their respective duties in the Church of Jesus Christ today including the First Presidency,4 the Quorum of the Twelve Apostles,5 and the Quorums of the Seventy.6 The “standing ministers” in the stakes of Zion are identified, the high priests and elders,7 as are the three quorums of the Aaronic Priesthood: the priests, teachers, and deacons.8
+The scriptures establish the quorums of the priesthood and their respective duties in the Church of Jesus Christ today, including the First Presidency,[^4] the Quorum of the Twelve Apostles,[^5] and the Quorums of the Seventy.[^6] The “standing ministers” in the stakes of Zion are identified, the high priests and elders,[^7] as are the three quorums of the Aaronic Priesthood: the priests, teachers, and deacons.[^8]

 Sixty years ago Elder Stephen L Richards, then a member of the Quorum of the Twelve, provided a characteristically cogent statement of the function of priesthood quorums.
-Said he, “A quorum is three things: first, a class; second, a fraternity; and third, a service unit.”9 Let us examine briefly these three aspects of priesthood quorums.
+Said he, “A quorum is three things: first, a class; second, a fraternity; and third, a service unit.”[^9] Let us examine briefly these three aspects of priesthood quorums.

-First, a quorum is a class.
-When a priesthood quorum or group meets as a class, its members can learn together, be “nourished by the good word of God,”10 and grow spiritually.
-We study so that we may better teach.11 Beginning this year, the priesthood has a curriculum program, shared in part by the Relief Society, that can revitalize quorums and make them “school[s] of the prophets.”12 On the second and third Sundays of the month, the course of study is based on the teachings of Presidents of the Church.
+**First, a quorum is a class.** When a priesthood quorum or group meets as a class, its members can learn together, be “nourished by the good word of God,”[^10] and grow spiritually.
+We study so that we may better teach.[^11] Beginning this year, the priesthood has a curriculum program, shared in part by the Relief Society, that can revitalize quorums and make them “school\[s\] of the prophets.”[^12] On the second and third Sundays of the month, the course of study is based on the teachings of Presidents of the Church.
 The resource for instruction in 1998–99 is a compilation of excerpts from the sermons of Brigham Young.
 It is a text rich in doctrine and application.
-The curriculum continues on the fourth Sunday with Teachings for Our Time, an opportunity to study current gospel issues approved by the First Presidency.
+The curriculum continues on the fourth Sunday with *Teachings for Our Time,* an opportunity to study current gospel issues approved by the First Presidency.
 Brethren, you who are the leaders of quorums and groups, please study the instructions that have been provided by the First Presidency regarding this new curriculum until you understand them fully.
 Then implement them precisely.

 The Aaronic Priesthood quorums are also blessed with superb class material, although it wasn’t always so.
 At the beginning of this century, while some stakes prepared printed, systematic lesson outlines for Aaronic Priesthood quorums, others left the young men to find their own way.
 This resulted “in some unusual priesthood meetings by our standards.
-One lesser priesthood group, for example, divided its class time between religious lessons and such adventure books as Tom Sawyer, The Jungle Book, The Call of the Wild, Pigs Is Pigs, and Frank Among the Rancheros.”13 Today such “cultural enrichment” is for other times and settings; when the quorum meets as a class, the time is reserved for things of a higher order.
+One lesser priesthood group, for example, divided its class time between religious lessons and such adventure books as *Tom Sawyer, The Jungle Book, The Call of the Wild, Pigs Is Pigs,* and *Frank Among the Rancheros.*”[^13] Today such “cultural enrichment” is for other times and settings; when the quorum meets as a class, the time is reserved for things of a higher order.
 Today’s Aaronic Priesthood curriculum includes such topics as “covenants guide our actions,” “respect for mothers and their divine role,” “valuing and encouraging people with disabilities,” and “moral courage,” to name just a few.
 Aaronic Priesthood quorums deserve a real priesthood class as part of a solid quorum experience.

-Second, a quorum is a fraternity.
-In the October general conference of 1982, Elder Robert L. Backman recounted the experience of a young man named Mark Peterson.
+**Second, a quorum is a fraternity.** In the October general conference of 1982, Elder Robert L. Backman recounted the experience of a young man named Mark Peterson.
 Shortly after his ordination as a deacon, the deacons quorum presidency scheduled an appointment with Mark and his parents at their home.

 “Promptly at the hour set, the doorbell rang.
 The members of the presidency stood on the porch, dressed in suits, white shirts, and ties, and each one carrying his scriptures.